-You didn’t think I’d let the holidays pass by without sharing a recipe for gluten-free sugar cookies, did ya?!
+You didn’t think I’d let the holidays pass by without sharing a gluten free sugar cookie recipe, did ya?!

 First I needed a recipe though.
 If you’re a long time reader you may remember that I used to decorate sugar cookies for baby showers, girl’s weekends, bridal showers, etc. WHOSE LIFE WAS THAT.
-Anyway the cookie recipe I used back then was incredibly tasty but sturdy and geared more towards decorating with royal icing vs a flourish of fluffy frosting.
-What I was craving was a soft and chewy cookie.
+Anyway the sugar cookie recipe I used back then was incredibly tasty but more on the crisp side to accommodate royal icing vs a flourish of fluffy frosting.
+What I was craving was a soft and chewy gluten free sugar cookie.
 Heavy on the butter, lighter on the flour, and just the right amount of sugar.

-This is what I came up with – Soft and Chewy Gluten-Free Sugar Cookies.
-A tissue paper-thickness of crackly sugar on top gives way to a soft and chewy cookie on the inside.
-Each bite has the chew of a chocolate chip cookie, but that irresistable sugar cookie flavor.
+This is what I came up with – Soft and Chewy Gluten Free Sugar Cookies!
+A tissue paper thinness of crackly sugar on top gives way to a soft and chewy cookie on the inside.
+Each bite has the chew of a chocolate chip cookie but that irresistable sugar cookie flavor.
 Best of all?
-You can roll the dough into balls and bake as “drop cookies” or roll the dough out and cut into cute holiday shapes using cookie cutters.
-So easy, so versatile, SO GOOD.
-I think I’ve eaten well over a dozen since starting to recipe test earlier this week! #worthit
+You can roll the dough into balls and bake as “drop cookies” or roll the dough out and make gluten free cut out sugar cookies!
+Where’s my gingerbread man cookie cutter… Anyway, so easy, so versatile, SO GOOD.
+I think I’ve eaten well over a dozen since starting to recipe test earlier this week. #worthit

 Gluten Free Sugar Cookie Notes:

-Gluten-free bakers: You’d never ever know these cookies are gluten-free.
-They’re dense and chewy vs dry and crumbly like some gluten-free baked goods can be – well, at least without having to mix a few gluten-free flours and binders.
+Gluten free bakers: You’d never ever know these cookies are gluten free.
+Like, not even a little bit.
+They’re dense and chewy vs dry and crumbly like some gluten free baked goods can be – well, at least without having to mix a few gluten free flours and binders.
 Ain’t nobody got time for that when a sugar cookie craving strikes!
-That is to say, all you need for this recipe is a store-bought “measure for measure” or “recipe ready” gluten-free flour blend.
-I’ll share my favorite below.
+That is to say, all you need for this recipe is a store-bought “measure for measure” or “recipe ready” gluten free flour blend.

-Fellow Mamas: Let’s talk about Christmas break.
-It’s coming.
-SOON!
-So start stockpiling ideas now.
-I recommend an afternoon of baking then decorating these cookies, plus mixing up lots of gluten-free Puppy Chow, Chex Mix, and this adorable Fruit Christmas Tree.
-Good luck and godspeed.
+Fellow parents: Let’s talk about Christmas break.
+It’s coming soon, so start stockpiling ideas now.
+I recommend an afternoon of baking then decorating these cookies, assembling this adorable Fruit Christmas Tree, adorning these easy cinnamon ornaments plus mixing up lots of gluten free Puppy Chow and Chex Mix.
+Good luck and godspeed to us all.

-All cookie lovers: Although these cookies are soft and chewy they still roll and cut out super well.
-My tip is to bake the cookies a little hotter and shorter then you would if making them as drop cookies.
+All other cookie lovers: Although these cookies are soft and chewy they still roll and cut out super well.
 Decorate using frosting or make your own royal icing for a more professional look.
-I recommend this royal icing recipe using egg whites from Joy of Baking and tinting with gel coloring.
+I recommend this royal icing recipe using egg whites and tinting with gel coloring.

 Alright, enough chit chat – whose ready to bake!?